 Start with your neutral colors, as they can be used as a buffer or to tone down bright colors in a flower bed.
-In gardening, white, black, grey, silver, brown, and green are all considered neutrals.
+In gardening, white, black, gray, silver, brown, and green are all considered neutrals.
 Now you can move on to the fun stuff — the color scheme.
 Using the color wheel and whichever technique you prefer for creating a color scheme, choose flowers, foliage, fruit, and bark that fit within your palette.

 To keep things from getting too busy — and to keep the eye moving — plant large groups of each color and establish a pattern to repeat throughout the garden.

 I never thought I’d be willing to put so much work into my garden design, but I’m truly excited to take my yard to the next level.
 I picked out my focal point, gathered materials for hardscaping, and have my color scheme planned — and I’m determined to have the nicest garden in the neighborhood.